 Solar panels must be designed and installed with a flat roof in mind.
 They need to be placed in a way that allows them to absorb as much sunlight as possible while also providing enough space between them so that they get plenty of ventilation.

-In fact, a flat roof is the most logical location to install solar panels because it’s a large area of open space that can accommodate a large number of panels.
+A flat roof is the most logical location to install solar panels because it’s a large open space that can accommodate many panels.

 Weight of Solar Panels on a Flat Roof

 The weight of solar panels is a major consideration.
-Solar panels can be quite heavy, especially when installed in a large array.
-If you’re planning on installing more than one set of solar panels, make sure your flat roof has enough support for them.
+Solar panels can be heavy, especially when installed in a large array.
+If you plan on installing more than one set of solar panels, ensure your flat roof has enough support for them.

 A common rule of thumb is that your roof should be able to support 40 pounds per square foot, which includes the mount already.